aistabci/abci-docs/en/docs/job-execution.md

     Making reservation of compute node is permitted to a responsible person or a manager.

 !!! warning
-    You cannot reserve a compute node (A) in the ABCI usage portal.
+    You cannot reserve a compute node (A) in the ABCI User Portal.

 ```
 $ qrsub options